organicinternet/magento-configurable-simple/README.markdown

 Some key things to be aware of
 ------------------------------
 * SCP does not allow you to have some configurable products using the SCP logic and some others using the default Magento logic on the same site.
 If SCP is installed all configurable products will use SCP logic.
-* As well as price, any custom options, tier prices, or special prices directly assigned to a Configurable Product will not be used when SCP is installed.
-They may well be displayed on the Product Page if you assign them to the Configurable Product, but they may cause undefined behaviour so please don't do it.
-Assign them to the associated simple products instead, and they'll work just fine.
+* Do not assign any custom options, tier prices, or apply price rules directly to the Configurable Product when SCP is installed.
+Although SCP will not use them if you do (as SCP only adds the associated products to the cart), they may well still be displayed in various places by the core Magento code and so can be very confusing for your customers.
+In addition, SCP is not tested for these cases so it's possible that you'll see odd behaviour or errors.
+If you assign options/prices/rules directly to the associated simple products instead then they'll work just fine.